Alcohol and Duloxetine: Can You Take Them Together?

 What should you do?

-Know the warning signs of liver injury: yellowing of the skin or eyes (jaundice), dark cola-colored urine, pale stools, right upper quadrant abdominal pain, unusual fatigue, persistent nausea, or vomiting.
-If any of these appear, stop the medication and contact your prescriber or urgent care immediately.
-Liver injury from duloxetine can be reversible if caught early.
+After a change, and ongoing: Watch for warning signs of liver injury — yellowing of the skin or eyes, dark cola-colored urine, pale stools, right upper-quadrant pain, unusual fatigue, or persistent nausea.
+If any appear, stop the drug and contact your prescriber or urgent care; liver injury from duloxetine is often reversible when caught early.
+Periodic liver-function blood tests are a reasonable precaution to discuss with your doctor if you drink at all.

 Which specific products are affected?